-There are some provisions in the law books which are so ambiguous to be understood and interpreted by an ordinary man.
+There are some provisions in the laws which are so ambiguous to be understood and interpreted by an ordinary man.
 Most especially those laws that exist to suppress the political opponents.
-In these instances, prisons may be used by state authorities to perpetrate high-handed and tyrannical practices like torture, arbitrary killings and other forms of ill treatment.
-For example, the treason suspects and those arrested for idle and disorderly or suspected suicide bombers.
+In these instances, prisons may be used by state authorities to perpetrate high handed and tyrannical practices like torture, arbitrary killings and other j) PERMISSIVENESS OR OUR SOCIETIES

-(j) PERMISSIVENESS OF OUR SOCIETIES:

-At the present date, no one in the society seems to care about the other but each man for himself and God for all.
+At the present date, no one in the society seems to care about other but each man for himself and God for all.
 A good example can be linked to the wide spread corruption which has been given a rest at every place.
-For example, the Local Councils are also so corrupted that they prefer to take bribes from the criminals and go on to protect them instead of standing in for the right things.
+For example, the local Councils are also so corrupted that they prefer to take bribes from the criminals and go on to protect them instead of standing in for the right things.

-(k) MENTAL DISORDER:
+(k) MENTAL DISORDER